 No Limits in Your Ability

 You must believe that there are no limits to what you can do.
-You are in full control of your life and destiny, and you will therefore bring anything you imagine into reality.
+You are in full control of your life and destiny, and you will, therefore, bring anything you imagine into reality.
 However bear in mind, that anything you imagine might not come about the way you imagine it be.
 So be wary of this, be patient, apply what you learn on a daily basis, and things will eventually go your way — most probably in unexpected ways that you may not even have imagined were possible.

-Digging Your Way Out of Debt
+How to Dig Your Way Out of Debt

 The statistics are staggering when you consider that the vast majority of people are riddled up to their necks in debt.
 It is so easy for us to get caught up in the spur of the moment when our emotions just overwhelm our intellectual decisions.
 However, there is no need to regret the days gone by, or the ill-fated decisions that have lead to this moment of your life.
 What we must do instead is learn from our past mistakes, and work today to effectively manage and pay off our debt once and for all.

-Once you have successfully adopted a strategy to reduce and pay off your debt, only then will you be ready to move onto wealth building strategies that will grow and compound your money.
+Once you have successfully adopted a strategy to reduce and pay off your debt, only then will you be ready to move onto wealth-building strategies that will grow and compound your money.

-Here are a few debt management suggestions to get you started along your journey towards a debt free life:
+Here are a few debt management suggestions to get you started along your journey towards a debt-free life:

 Get on Top of Your Debt and Track Spending